ChesleyTan/ascii-chat/README.md

 # ascii-chat
-A terminal-based peer-to-peer (P2P) end-to-end-encrypted (E2EE) video chat application with messaging and audio support.
+A terminal-based peer-to-peer (P2P) end-to-end-encrypted (E2EE) video chat application with text messaging and audio support.

 ##Installation
 *Note: ascii-chat is tested to work on Ubuntu 16.04 and macOS 10.12*